j-fu/marginalia/julia/package-workflow-2023-04-24-1650.md

 Julia packages have a fixed structure which includes
 - [`Project.toml`](https://pkgdocs.julialang.org/v1/toml-files/#Project.toml): description of dependencies.
-This also provides the package with its own environment during development.
+This also provides the packages with its own environment during development.
-  Furthermore, it contains the universally unique identifier (UUID) used to identify the package and its name, author and version number.
+  Furthermore, it contains the uuid used to identify the package and its name, author and version number.
 - `README.md`: Short information about the package
 - `LICENSE`: License information.
 Should be one of the [OSI approved](https://opensource.org/licenses) open source licenses if the package shall be registered with the Julia General Registry
 - `src`: subdirectory containing code